-WHAT FAMILIES ARE CHOSEN: Families are chosen for sponsorship by a Conference of St. Vincent de Paul.
-Most are families in need, already received assistance from SVdP during the year.
+WHAT FAMILIES ARE CHOSEN: Families are chosen for sponsorship by a Conference of St. Vincent de Paul or have received services from our Resource Center and in our dining rooms.
+Most are families in need, already having received assistance from SVdP during the year.
 We attempt to check with other agencies to insure they have not applied for duplicate help.
 Families are chosen regardless of religion, race, or national origin.

 YOUR COMMITMENT: We ask that each sponsor buy and wrap at least two new presents (one a toy and one a clothing item) for each young child under 16, and one present for each older sibling.
-Christmas is a special time for young children, so we are focusing on them.
 One present should also be provided to each parent and grandparent living in the same household.
+Everyone appreciates a small gesture of kindness so slippers, a blanket or robe make great gifts for grandparents and any type of household item like dishes or small kitchen appliances will be much appreciated.
+Christmas is a special time for everyone.